Gabroz4/k-homelab/README.md

 2. **AdGuardHome** is configured with DNS rewrites so browsers can reach local services by hostname (e.g. `*.homelab.arpa`) via Traefik.
 3. **Cloudflare tunnels** expose public services.
 Each service gets its own dedicated tunnel deployment, with tokens stored in Kubernetes secrets.
 4. An aggressive **HPA** is configured on each Cloudflare tunnel deployment (up to 10 replicas, 50% CPU target) since performance scales linearly with pod count.
+5. **Stateless offload**: stateless, multi-replica workloads (Cloudflare tunnels, Homepage, selected monitoring components) tolerate the Pi's `workload=stateless:NoSchedule` taint, freeing the x86 node for stateful services.
-5. **PodDisruptionBudgets** protect critical services (AdGuard, Nextcloud, Cloudflare tunnels) during voluntary disruptions.
+6. **PodDisruptionBudgets** protect critical services (AdGuard, Nextcloud, Cloudflare tunnels) during voluntary disruptions.
-6. **NetworkPolicies** enforce a default-deny posture across every namespace, with explicit ingress/egress allow rules per service.
+7. **NetworkPolicies** enforce a default-deny posture across every namespace, with explicit ingress/egress allow rules per service.
-7. **Authentik** sits in front of selected services as a Traefik forward-auth middleware, providing SSO before requests even reach the app.
+8. **Authentik** sits in front of selected services as a Traefik forward-auth middleware, providing SSO before requests even reach the app.
-8. **VPAs** (in recommendation-only mode) are set up on the servarr stack, monitoring components, Authentik, and Nextcloud PostgreSQL for right-sizing guidance.
+9. **VPAs** (in recommendation-only mode) are set up on the servarr stack, monitoring components, Authentik, and Nextcloud PostgreSQL for right-sizing guidance.

 ---